Topics: Advanced Technologies

-The Robotics for AV Systems Bootcamp was developed by SAE International and Clemson University, with industry guidance from Argo AI.
-This rigorous, twelve-week, virtual-only experience is conducted by leading experts in industry and academia.
+This rigorous, twelve-week experience is conducted by leading experts in industry and academia.
 You’ll develop a deep, technical understanding of how to build autonomous systems by learning to program a mobile robot through hands-on approaches using ROS, Gazebo, and Python.
-Following an introduction to Mechatronics and Kinematics, group assignments will be established, and the hardware will be sent to your location of choice allowing you to put these principles to practice in the comfort of your home or office.
+Following an introduction to mechatronics and kinematics, group assignments will be established, and the hardware will be sent to your location of choice allowing participants to put these principles to practice in the comfort of your home or office.
 You’ll learn and apply software engineering principles such as SLAM; Localization; Navigation/Path Planning; Perception: LiDAR, Cameras & Vision and Visual Intelligence; and Machine Learning.

 Participants will be recent graduates or new to/newly hired mechanical, electrical, and computer science engineers joining industry to support autonomous vehicle system development.
 The program is designed for working engineers.
-We also encourage those who are interested in learning more about the field of Autonomous Vehicles.
+We also encourage those who are interested in learning more about the field of autonomous vehicles.
 This program will take an estimated 10-15 hours of your time on a weekly basis.
 This includes the 1.5hr live experience on Fridays, self-paced videos, as well as homework assignments.
-This program will utilize the Canvas platform for delivery, but also includes self-help videos and support to get onboarded.

 "I really appreciated the support received throughout the bootcamp.
 The structure of the program is well thought out and covers a broad range of topics that is perfect for someone new to the field of autonomous devices." -Robotics Bootcamp Attendee